Sonam Wangmo RYT, Ph.D.

 Philanthropist.
 Author.
 Poet.
 Vedic Counselor.
 Artist.
 Musician.
 Shaman.
-Dhēva.
 Yogini.
 Teacher.

 Early Life and Education

-Sonam was born into a Polish family in 1979 in Warsaw as Aleksandra Szewczyk.
+Sonam was born into a Polish family in 1979 in Warsaw as Aleksandra Maria Szewczyk.
 She has a younger sister Katarzyna ‘Katalina’.
 Sonam’s mother is a doctor of economy, and her father is a master engineer and architect.
-Sonam has noble ancestry on her mothers side.
-Her maternal great-grandfather was a member of AK during WWII and he was stationed in UK for an extended time with his family, he received a War Order of Virtuti Militari for his bravery and leadership during WWII and in life.
-Sonam’s maternal grandmother grew up mostly in India where she attended schools, before living for a short time in UK.
+Sonam has noble ancestry on her mother’s side.
+Her maternal great-grandfather was a member of AK during WWII and he was stationed in the UK for an extended time with his family, he received a War Order of Virtuti Militari for his bravery and leadership during WWII and in life.
+The second world war had an immense effect on Sonam’s maternal grandmother’s life.
+She spent a significant amount of time in India where she attended schools, before living for a short time in the UK.

-Due to her health challenges and difficult family dynamics Sonam pursued the studies of alternative health and Yoga.
+Due to her health challenges and difficult family dynamics, Sonam pursued the studies of alternative health and Yoga.
 She was introduced to Yoga in 1998 and completed her Hatha Yoga Training with Trinity Yoga International in 2006.
 She is a Registered Yoga Teacher and Continuing Education Provider with Yoga Alliance.
+In 2006/2007 Dr. Wangmo completed Level 1 iRest -Yoga Nidra – Training.
 In 2011 Sonam completed her Ayurvedic Life-Style Counselor training under the tutelage of Dr. David Frawley (Pandit Vamadeva Shastri) and American Vedic Institute.

 She is an ordained interfaith minister through a Theological ministry and holds a doctorate in Religious Studies from the same Theological Seminary.
 Sonam’s dissertation ‘Wild Dakini’ is a paper about comparative studies in four of the world’s religions of feminine principles and their application in daily life.

-Sonam’s spiritual development begun very early on, she was always fascinated with plant life and animal life, dance, music, arts and beauty.
-She had many esoteric experiences as a child and no one to really relate them to.
-Sonam always felt challenged by lack of women in leadership in the Catholic church and catholic religion.
-She didn’t find satisfactory answers around the topics of life, death, relationships, women’s roles and spirituality.
+Sonam’s spiritual development begun very early on, she was always fascinated with plant life and animal life, dance, music, arts, and beauty.
+She had many esoteric experiences as a child and very few people to share them with.
+Sonam grew up in a traditional family.
+Since her grandparents escaped the Holocaust, after the war her family turned to the Catholic church and catholic religion for the community, and her Jewish roots were kept hidden.
+Within the Catholic church, Sonam wasn’t able to find satisfactory answers around the topics of life, death, relationships, women’s roles, and spirituality.
 She felt there was a lack of empowered feminine.

 Sonam’s spiritual and personal life has gone through several dramatic transitions, due to her deeply rooted desire to leave the church and embark on a shamanic and Buddhist path.

-In 1999 Sonam got involved in Enlightenment Intensives (as developed by Charles Berner), had a direct experience and begun to staff and assist at these events to help empower awakening in modern world.
+In 2002 Sonam got involved in Warrior Sage, who’s missions and vision are to help arise communities of peace, freedom, love, and enlightenment.
+She participated in Enlightenment Intensives (as developed by Charles Berner), had a direct experience and begun to staff and assist at these Warrior Sage events to help empower awakening in the modern world.

 These initiatory and powerful meditative techniques and contemplations lead her deeper into Buddhism which allowed her to understand the nature of life.

-Through a series of synchronistic events in 2007 Dr. Wangmo was lead to a Peruvian Shaman who trained her in the sacred medicines from the Andes and Amazon.
+Through a series of synchronistic events in 2007, Dr. Wangmo was lead to a Peruvian family who shared with her sacred medicines from the Andes and Amazon.

-In September of 2007 Sonam moved to Perú where she lived until autumn of 2015.
-During the first six years she worked hand in hand with the local Peruvians.
-She participated in hundreds of healing ceremonies, combining them with regular practice of Yoga, Mantra, Buddhist studies and contemplation and meditation.
-She lived in a semi-retreat during this time, maintaining contact only with those who shared her deep value of Buddhism.
+In September of 2007, Sonam moved to Perú where she lived until autumn of 2015.
+During the first six years, she worked for the local Peruvians.
+She participated in hundreds of ceremonies, combining them with her regular practice of Yoga, Mantra, personal Buddhist studies, contemplations, and meditation.
+She lived in a semi-retreat during this time, maintaining contact only with those who shared her deep value for Buddhism.

-In 2014 Sonam connected with a Chilean Elder Medicine Woman – She did an intensive one year apprenticeship with her to deepen wisdom of the feminine.
+In 2014 Sonam connected with a Chilean Elder Medicine Woman – meeting this woman allowed her to gain an understanding of previous teachings that she was looking to gain knowledge about.
+Sonam did an intensive one-year apprenticeship with her to deepen the wisdom of the feminine.

-She published her first co-authored book (under the name Tara Shakti) in 2016.
-Tara Shakti: Feminine Brilliance Temple is a charitable organization.
-Her chapter discusses powerful transformative tools combined with spiritual practice of Buddhism to overcome depression, body issues as well as healing from domestic violence.
+She published her first co-authored book in 2016.
+Her chapter discusses powerful transformative tools combined with the spiritual practice of Buddhism to overcome depression, body issues as well as healing from domestic violence.

-In October of 2015 Sonam suffered from an unexpected accident.
-She had a near death experience and a profound Tara Encounter.
+In October of 2015, Sonam suffered from an unexpected accident.
+She had a near-death experience and a profound Tara Encounter.
 In the last moments before she heard her body hit the ground she practiced the Sublime Green Tara practice from the Luminous Secret Vajra Treasury.
 She was unconscious for nearly 30 min and she returned into her body as Tara.
-Today she is an enlightened woman, a living Tara, Shaman and a Dhēva.
+Today she is an enlightened woman, a living Tara, and a Shaman.

 - Took vows at Nalandabodhi in Vancouver on October 30, 2012 – Lama Rabten gave her the name of Karma Sonam Wangmo.